ualbertalib/avalon-docker/README.md

 2. Install [Docker-Compose](https://docs.docker.com/compose/install/)
 3. From inside the avalon-docker directory
   * `docker-compose pull` to get the prebuilt images from [Dockerhub](dockerhub.com)
+  * `docker-compose build avalon fedora solr db` to rebuild a few components with U of A specific changes.
   * `docker-compose up` to stand up the stack
-4. Rebuild a few of the components with local changes:
-  * `docker-compose build avalon fedora solr db`

 ### On a Mac
 * Install [Docker Toolbox for OS X](https://www.docker.com/products/docker-toolbox)